doc4d/docs/docs/code-editor/navigation.md

 ![mark-hyphen-image](assets/en/code-editor/dropdown-organize.png)

+All markers located inside functions are indented in the dropdown list, except for the `MARK:` tags located at the end of functions and not followed by instructions.
+Those will appear at the first level.

 ## Display order

 Tags are displayed in their appearing order inside the method/class.

-* If the method has a #DECLARE line, the first item in the dropdown list is *declare*.

-* If the class has a constructor, the first item in the dropdown list is *constructor*.

 To display the tags of a method or class in alphabetical order, do one of the following:
 * **right-click** the dropdown tool